Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 You do NOT have to show proof of funds if you:

-• Are currently working or authorized to work in Canada, OR
+• Are already working or are authorized to work in Canada, OR

-• Update your Express Entry Profile if there is a change in your settlement funds.
-You need to update your profile to maintain your eligibility.
+• Update your Express Entry Profile if your money situation changes to maintain your eligibility.

 • Avoid unnecessary spending to ensure you have the minimum amount of settlement funds available and can access the funds.

-• Maintain a financial buffer to meet any unexpected expenses or fluctuations in the exchange rate.
+• Maintain a financial buffer for unexpected expenses or fluctuations in the exchange rate.
+More money = less stress!

-While you must meet the minimum amount of proof of funds, you can bring as much money as you wish to make it easier to move to Canada and find a home.
+You must meet the minimum amount of proof of funds.
+However, you can bring as much money as you wish to make it easier to move and settle comfortably in Canada.

-• Location and city where choose to live, and
+• The province and city where you choose to live

 • Family size.